morningtoast/caboose/README.md

 ## Inspiration
 The Caboose class is a replacement for the [Quickconcat handler][concat] written by the Filament Group.

-All dependcies are included in this repo including a modified version of the [Ajax-include Pattern][repo] from Filament Group.
+This repo including a modified version of the [Ajax-include Pattern][repo] from Filament Group.

 [repo]: https://github.com/filamentgroup/Ajax-Include-Pattern/
 [concat]: https://github.com/filamentgroup/quickconcat

+## Dependencies
+jQuery 1.5+ is required for the Ajax-include Pattern plugin and is not included

 ## Frontend